Open to all riders from 6yrs and over.

 The Marathon class is for individuals who ride the event on their own (Solo riders can have more then one bike).

 The course will consist of approximately 7 mile lap during the hours of darkness for the 24 and 10 hour event.

 Then a 15 to 18 mile lap will be opened for the 12 hour and 6 hour events.
 The course will be of a flowing nature through forest trails, gravel tracks and ‘off road’ sections run entirely on private land.

 There will be alternative routes as an option for avoiding any extreme sections.
-This will be your choice.
-Marshals will be on hand at this points to aide you if you struggle.

 RIDERS BRIEFING & SIGHTING LAP